hrrbay/FACIL/README.md

 where the previous code of `main_incremental.py` is moved into `facil.py`.
 Many variables (e.g. loaders, args) are then easily accessible within the whole package, i.e., from any newly added file via `facil.x`.
 While this may not always be desirable, it can be particularly useful when implementing new approaches and the need to access some variables (otherwise not needed) arises to perform debugging, sanity checking or similar.

-## approach constructors and arguments
+## Approach constructors and arguments

 Up until now, adding new arguments to an approach was somewhat tedious due to the redundancy of defining default values in `extra_parser` and `__init__`.
 This is also suspect to confusion: which default value is actually used?